Shifty Shellshock: Addiction problems and reality shows

-Sober House 2
+Following his struggle with substance abuse, Binzer was one of nine celebrities featured in the first season of VH1's Celebrity Rehab.
+Binzer graduated from treatment with the other cast members in the summer of 2007.
+His sobriety was short-lived and subsequently he appeared briefly towards the end of Celebrity Rehab 2, where Dr. Drew and Binzer's sponsor retrieved him from his hotel room where he had been using drugs and brought him to the Pasadena Recovery Center.

-On the August 30, 2009 episode of Loveline, Dr. Drew gave an emotional eulogy to his good friend and Binzer's former bandmate Adam Goldstein, who had died two days previously from an accidental drug overdose shortly after breaking 11 years of sobriety.
+Binzer also appeared on a follow-up show titled Celebrity Rehab Presents Sober House.
+In July 2008, while shooting scenes for the show, Binzer walked out on production and into a heavy relapse after feeling insulted at a club.
+William Smith, an employee of Dr. Drew, eventually sought out Binzer at a motel and brought him back to the rehab facility.
+An embarrassed Binzer pledged to Smith and Dr. Drew that the binge he embarked on was his last.
+On the show's final episode, Binzer is shown in the preliminary stages of being signed to a record producer for a new song, and resolves to stay sober.
+On the August 30, 2009, episode of Loveline, Dr. Drew gave an emotional eulogy to his good friend and Binzer's former bandmate DJ AM, who had died two days previously from an accidental drug overdose shortly after breaking 11 years of sobriety.
 During the tribute, Dr. Drew mentioned that Binzer's problems with addiction continued after Sober House 1, eventually leading Binzer to take part in Sober House 2.
-When filming for Sober House 2 began, Dr. Drew got a "distress call" from Seth (filmed as part of the season's second episode) and the two met, with Seth revealing to Drew that his thirst for drugs was still very much active, and that he needed more help.
+When filming for Sober House 2 began, Dr. Drew got a "distress call" from Binzer and the two met, with Binzer revealing to Drew that his thirst for drugs was still very much active, and that he needed more help.
 Dr. Drew reluctantly allowed him to take part in the show and firmly stated that it would be the last time Drew gave him treatment.
 Dr. Drew voiced his hope that Goldstein's death would inspire Binzer to remain sober.
-Binzer later thanked Dr. Drew for his tough love.

-Coma hospitalization
+Health problems and death

-On 29 March 2012 Binzer was admitted to hospital after losing consciousness.
-Binzer awakened from the coma and was later released from hospital.
+On March 29, 2012, Binzer was admitted to a hospital after losing consciousness.
+He awakened from the coma and was later released from the hospital.

+On June 24, 2024, Binzer died at his home in Los Angeles from an accidental overdose of cocaine, fentanyl, and methamphetamine; he was 49.